How to Do Mini Workouts Throughout the Day for Fitness

 Mini Walking Workouts

 Walking can be a great form of exercise, as long as the walk is more demanding than a slow stroll.
 Slow strolls have their uses, though.
 They are great for relaxation or for someone with health problems that prevent them from doing more vigorous types of walking.
-Any type of walking has health benefits!
+Any type of walking has some health benefits.

 Here are some ways to sneak a walking walkout into your busy day.

 - Climb any stairs that you encounter.
 Climbing the stairs once is good, but if you have time, go down and climb the stairs again.
 Stair climbing is great aerobic exercise and is also a wonderful exercise for the thigh muscles.
+(An aerobic exercise strengthens the heart and lungs.)

-- During your walks, walk up hills, march with knee lifts or do speed or power walking intervals with bent arms (without letting them cross your body) for added aerobic and strength-building benefits.
+- During your walks, walk up hills, march with knee lifts, or do speed or power walking intervals with bent arms (without letting them cross your body) for added aerobic and strength-building benefits.

-- Take brisk mini-walks throughout the day.
+- Take brisk mini walks throughout the day.
 For example, walk to the next bus stop instead of the nearest one when you have to catch a bus.
-Take a mini-walk at lunch time or before heading home after work.
+Take a mini walk at lunch time or before heading home after work.
 Park your car at the edge of a shopping mall parking lot so that you have to walk to the mall entrance.
 Walk one or more circuits around the shopping mall before you enter a store.

 - Take a walk on the way home from work.
 It’s often psychologically easier to exercise before you arrive home than to get yourself physically and mentally ready for exercise once you’ve entered your home at the end of the workday.
 Park the car on the way home so that you can take a walk before you continue on your drive.
 Get off the bus one or more stops before your usual bus stop and walk the rest of the way home.